 Shifting the Cancer Treatment Paradigm

-My medical school at Tulane University in New Orleans became the first medical school to offer courses in culinary medicine to medical students, faculty, and citizens.
+Tulane University medical School in New Orleans became the first medical school to offer courses in culinary medicine to medical students, faculty, and citizens.
 This has now been emulated at many other medical schools.
-This is a huge and important and timely development.
+This is one important timely development and marks a paradigm shift in health education.

-If one has the wherewithal and the motivation and the skillful life means to do it…one should endeavor to discern and discretely use only the best and most appropriate facets of the medical industry in their cancer therapy until this industry evolves into a more reliable and compassionate art and science.
+If one has the wherewithal and the motivation and the skillful life means to do it, one should endeavor to learn about and use only the best and most appropriate facets of the medical industry in their cancer therapy until this industry evolves into a more reliable and and less toxic art and science.

 Natural healing is the true traditional medicine.
 If natural healing does not work, then the alternative of the conventional medical industry can be utilized.
-It really is that simple, but we have been indoctrinated away from thinking along this line.
+It really is that simple, but we have been indoctrinated away from regarding this concept as the basis of health maintenance and disease prevention.
+Fortunately, this old paradigm is beginning to crumble as more people begin to understand the limitations and toxicities of the conventional medical industry.

 The current medical industry treatment standards of surgery, radiation, and chemotherapy do have an important place in one’s treatment considerations.
 Indeed, in many cases, these modalities can be immediately life saving.
-I can readily attest to this fact after 25 years of direct experience in using these modalities.
+I can readily attest to this fact after 25 years of direct surgical experience in using these modalities to stabilize the lives of many patients.
+However, there is another side, or half, of the treatment story which patients should be empowered to pick up and incorporate into their healing.

-One of my current offerings is to assist patients as an advocate who is seasoned in the conventional and in the natural therapies.
+One of my current offerings is to assist patients as an advocate who is seasoned in conventional and natural therapies.
 I have found that in many cases the combination of conventional and natural holistic therapies provides the best outcome.
 Unfortunately it is the tactic of many conventional medical doctors that I have tried to work with to use fear tactics with the patients.
 Some have simply said that they will not be the patient’s doctor if they are using holistic healing techniques.
-This is just an insanity.
+This is a kind of insanity is born from an undeveloped and insecure physician who practices a paradigm based on fear and hubris.

-In the near future of the next 10 years, conventional industry cancer therapies will become more pinpoint, less invasive, less systemically toxic, and more readily, openly, and efficaciously integrated with supportive holistic, biochemical, and natural therapies.
+In the near future of the next 10 years, conventional cancer therapies will become more pinpoint, less invasive, less systemically toxic, and more readily, openly, and efficaciously integrated with supportive holistic, biochemical, and natural therapies.
 Results of therapy will improve in a meaningful way for the first time since Nixon’s 1971 presidential mandates about the war on cancer.
+It will be health consumers and open minded physicians who drive the new paradigms of therapy.
+The pharmaceutical industry will resist this movement strongly, but the physician corps will begin to wake up to meaningful ways to assist their patients lives and health.

 The post WWII rise of the pharmaceutical industry has paralleled the decline of the art and science of natural healing, an art and science which must now being reborn and should be more embraced by those in the ranks of conventional medical care.
 We have become a society which has been brainwashed into regarding our lives as unfit, unhealthy, and unmanageable without constant visits to the medical system.
 This is also an insanity.